-SPANA has been the charity for the working animals of the world since 1923, providing free veterinary care to horses, donkeys, mules and camels in some of the world’s poorest countries.
-The charity improves the welfare of working animals in three ways: free veterinary treatment, education and training, and emergency and outreach projects.
+SPANA has been the charity for the working animals of the world since 1923, providing veterinary care to horses, donkeys, mules, camels and elephants in low-income countries across the world.
+The charity is transforming the welfare of working animals through global activities including ensuring the provision of veterinary treatment and care, training owners in animal care, teaching animal welfare lessons to children, and delivering emergency and outreach projects.

-SPANA works with schoolchildren overseas to promote positive attitudes and build empathy towards animals.
-Last year, SPANA’s education projects reached more than 63,969 children in developing countries – helping to ensure a better future for working animals.
+SPANA’s education programme teaches animal welfare lessons to children across the world, promoting positive attitudes, empathy and respect towards animals.
+Last year, SPANA teams reached more than 87,241 children – helping to ensure a better future for working animals.

 Interviews with SPANA spokespeople, case studies and images are available on request.
 Please email email@example.com.